mg-6502/nextjs-resend-billing-failure/README.md

 On this page you can quickly set To, Subject, and Message fields plus a quick send.
-Beneath is an example of the basic code example it uses to send, showing how the resend API can be passed data directly, including the primary html message.
+Beneath is an example of the basic code example it uses to send, showing how the resend API can be passed data , including a simple html message.

 The displayed example code changes dynamically based on what is typed into the form fields and environment variables set in `.env`

-This includes direct interaction with the Resend sending API.
+The code example indicates the simplest way to send email via the Resend sending API, but this page does its actual sending via a similar call within the Send Email API Route (to be discussed below).

 ### Billing Failure Email
 Page source: `src/app/send-email/page.jsx`